Rahul is a movie addict who can never get enough of good films. His all time favorites are Inception, 12 Angry Men, and Scarface.

-What Films Are Like The Last Samurai?
+What Movies Are Like The Last Samurai?

 It’s hard to find a person who after having been introduced to Japanese culture wasn’t affected by it in some way shape or form.
 From the “Made in Japan” seal on almost every product imaginable to their eclectic sense of fashion, people of all races and walks of life have fallen in love with Japan in one way or another, admiring the richness of their history, depth of tradition and above all, sense of honor they seem to hold in such high regard.
 This sense of honor can be traced back centuries ago to medieval and pre-modern Japan where a special class of warriors called the samurai existed.

 These samurai were officers who lived their lives according to a code of ethics called “bushido” or in other words, “the way of the warrior."
 This code succinctly embodied all that constituted what was honorable and stated that these warriors would serve their families, their country, but most importantly, their lord.
 Submission was key, and with every transgression having a ripple effect across generations, any samurai was keen to make sure that he was always on the right side of what was considered honorable.

 So, it went that this code of ethics permeated into mainstream Japanese culture.
 This sense of honor is so deeply instilled within the Japanese people that it has led to some Japanese students, who believed failing a class meant they had brought “dishonour” to their family, committing suicide rather than be told they had “failed."

 The seriousness of what honor means to the Japanese has not been lost to the rest of the world, as in a world where deception is more often the norm than the exception, a code that portrays such moral integrity is a refreshing breath of fresh air.
 Over the years, through the influx of movies, manga comics, and anime shows from Japan, many have been given the chance to learn what it means to have honor, leading them to fall in love with and seek out more of the same genre.